zehrakanberoglu/DSA210-Term-Project/README.md

 # DSA210-Term-Project
-I am Zehra Kanberoğlu a student at Sabanci University.
+I am Zehra Kanberoğlu, a student at Sabanci University.
 Most of the university student having a struggle from waking up to early classes.
 I believe that poor quality or short sleep will negatively affect active participation in early classes.
 In my DSA210 term project I decided to analyze the relationship between my sleep schedule/sleep quality and my active attendance to my early hour classes.
 I will use the sleep tracker app for checking my sleep schedule but I will collect all the data manually.

 ## CONTENTS
 - [Motivation](##motivation)